vega-ai/vietr/README.md

 ## Notes on Memory Usage

-Note doing NER or Dep Parsing requires memory > 4G.
+Doing NER or Dep Parsing requires memory > 4G.

 API server uses default memory of 5G when using ner/depparse and the _first_ request of these kinds will take times.